restdbjones/raptordoc/README.md

-# directory-template
+# docs-template
-Create SEO optimized directory services using Codehooks.io as a backend
+Create SEO optimized API docs using Codehooks.io as a backend

 ## Installation